When you go into the hospital for surgery, you want to be sure the surgeon and the operating room team know what they’re doing.

 What do you do with the info you collect?

-Your project managers should review past post-mortem results as they prepare to kick off new projects—that’s the perfect time to get a refresher, to avoid repeating past problems.
+Your project managers should review past debrief results as they prepare to kick off new projects—that’s the perfect time to get a refresher, to avoid repeating past problems.
 And make sure your sales team is paying attention, too.

 What about projects we already finished?